MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Progression.md

 Tales of Star Dream ~ Spring Breeze is a remake of Kirby's Dream Land which adds new playable characters, quality of life features, two new gamemodes, a secret boss, and much more.

 Unlike in the original game, the player's save file now has meta-progression and they're expected to beat every gamemode to get a 100% file completion, and to beat them all with each character as an optional challenge.
-Beating a gamemode with a character gives them a little checkmark on the Character Select Screen.
+Beating a gamemode with a character gives them a little checkmark on the Character Select.

 Beating Main Game unlocks playable Meta Knight and two new gamemodes, being Extra Game and The Arena; and beating the Extra Game unlocks playable King Dedede and True Arena, which offers a new secret boss at the end.
 The new characters each have a new music track playing at their Boss and Final Boss challenges.